Organizational Leadership Minor

 - Open to business or School of Sport, Tourism and Hospitality Management students.

 - The courses comprising the Organizational Leadership Minor focus on workplace demands for leadership from an organizational and interpersonal point of view.
 For years corporate executives and numerous studies have indicated the need for business school graduates to move beyond their technical competence as they step into leadership roles.
-Leadership skills developed through the Leadership Minor enables graduates to think and act in ways that reflect sophisticated competencies (from interpersonal to technical) that benefit the interests of multiple organizational stakeholders.
+Leadership skills developed through the Organizational Leadership Minor enables graduates to think and act in ways that reflect sophisticated competencies (from interpersonal to technical) that benefit the interests of multiple organizational stakeholders.